jremmons/nnfc/scratch/object-dectection/README.md

 any point in the network.
 The current setup works, but does not make it easy to do this.

-4. Bechmark the GPU code.
+4. Benchmark the GPU code.
 Make sure it is competitive to the original C implementation (50ms on a Titan X GPI;
 [source](https://pjreddie.com/media/files/papers/YOLOv3.pdf))